Back to Glossary

 Key components of an employment agreement may include:

-• Job Title and Description: Clearly define the employee's role, responsibilities, reporting structure, and expectations for performance.
+Job Title and Description Clearly define the employee's role, responsibilities, reporting structure, and performance expectations.

-• Non-Compete and Non-Solicitation: Address restrictions on the employee's ability to compete with the employer or solicit clients and employees after termination.
+Non-Compete and Non-Solicitation Address restrictions on the employee's ability to compete with the employer or solicit clients and employees after termination of employment.

 Employers can follow these best practices when crafting employment agreements:

-• Use Clear and Concise Language: Avoid legalese and use plain language that is easy to understand by both parties.
+• Use Clear and Concise Language: Avoid technical language and use clear and unambiguous language that both parties can easily understand.

 • Provide Opportunity for Review: Give employees sufficient time to review the agreement before signing and encourage them to seek independent legal advice if desired.